xserban/mtorch/README.md

 The main differences are:

-* Testing can be done during training
+* Testing can also be done during training
 * Logging is improved so we can either log at the end of one epoch or at the end of each batch
 * More models